With Plumbing Pipe Fixtures and Hold Multiple Feeders with Ease

 We get beautiful bluebirds visiting us because they love having fresh water to drink.

-What we like about this birdbath de-icer (affiliate) is that it's been reliable and has a 3-year warranty (hence why I wrote "save" on the box).
+What Mary and I like about this birdbath de-icer (affiliate) is that it's been reliable and has a 3-year warranty (hence why I wrote "save" on the box).
 The mechanism does not seem to bother the birds in the least.
 The only downside to it, and this is minor, is that the water evaporates more quickly than without the heater.
 So you need to fill the birdbath more frequently.

 We have enjoyed our wild bird feeding station immensely and with the addition of the bird bath heater, we are seeing more types of birds visit us in the winter.